The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 FL Studio is set up so when you connect a Launch Control XL 3 it's automatically detected.

-If the Launch Control XL 3 isn't automatically detected, you need to set it up in MIDI Settings.
+If FL Studio doesn't automatically detect your Launch Control XL 3, you need to set it up in MIDI Settings.

 -